-Important Note*: please copy all of your data from your USB Drive because Rufus will erase all of your data from USB and will format your USB.
+Important Note*: please copy all of your data from your USB Drive because Rufus will erase all of your data from the USB and will format your USB.

 The first option is the Device.
 The connected USB will show up under the Device menu option.
-If you have multiple USBs connected with your Windows PC, then make sure to select the proper one or remove unnecessary USBs.
+If you have multiple USBs connected to your Windows PC, then make sure to select the proper one or remove unnecessary USBs.

 [su_list icon=”icon: hand-o-right” icon_color=”#ff774a”]

 - Select MBR Partition Scheme for BIOS or UEFI